dragonappear/SURLF/README.md

 ## [Description](https://velog.io/@dragonappear/Outline)

+-   The project is a design system that responds to 1 billion traffic a day.
 -   Tracking Link provides a service that allows users to navigate to the URL they want.
 -   Various information can be attached to the Tracking Link as a parameter, in which case the URL becomes very long.
 -   To solve this problem, we develop a function that shortens the URL and a tracking function.

 ### Demonstration